opendocsg/slw-judgments-backfill/2010_SGHC_75/report.md

 **_Power Knight’s interest_**

 19     The nature of Power Knight’s interest in the Property must be determined from the Building Agreements and the Debenture.
-Although JTC never granted the Company a lease under the Building Agreements, an agreement for a lease creates an equitable lease: _Golden Village Multiplex Pte Ltd v Marina Centre Holdings Pte Ltd_ [2002] 1 SLR(R) 169 (per LP Thean JA at [12] and [15]).
+Although JTC never granted the Company a lease under the Building Agreements, an agreement for a lease creates an equitable lease: _Golden Village Multiplex Pte Ltd v Marina Centre Holdings Pte Ltd_ <span class="citation">[2002] 1 SLR(R) 169</span> (per LP Thean JA at [12] and [15]).
 Under the terms of the Debenture, the Company charged its equitable leasehold interest to Power Knight as security, and this security interest was perfected when Power Knight registered the Debenture under s 131 of the CA on 9 June 2008.
 The material portion of s 131 reads:

  Registration of charges